United Democratic Front (Kerala): A. K. Antony

 Antony administration was instrumental in the establishment of Rajiv Gandhi Centre for Biotechnology at Thiruvananthapuram.
 The InfoPark at Kochi was established in the year 2004.
 It was also under his administration that the Kannur University was created by bifurcating the University of Calicut.
 The University of Sanskrit was inaugurated in 1994.
 The Indian Institute of Management and the National Institute of Technology at Kozhikode were established in the years 1996 and 2002 respectively.
-The "I. T. at School Project" and introduction of Information Technology as a subject in school level were initiated in 2001 by Third Antony ministry, making Kerala the first Indian state to do so.
-Antony also carried out Asian Development Bank aided "Modernization of Government Plan".

 The Akshaya Project was implemented in 2002 to expand digital literacy in Kerala.
 During his tenure as Chief Minister, A. K. Antony introduced the Unemployment Allowance, Festival Allowance for the Kerala state employees.

 During his tenure as Chief Minister, A. K. Antony introduced the prohibition of arrack in Kerala.
 It was at Chief Minister Antony's behest that the decision to construct the new Kerala Legislature Complex was taken in 1977.
 He also ordered the closure of the Kerala Coca-Cola plant in 2004 due to non-availability of drinking water in the plant area.